kankeuNde/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 2-function that multiply two integers void print_numbers(void);
-4-Function that prints the numbers from 0 to 9, followed by a new line
+4-Function that prints the numbers from 0 to 9, followed by a new line 5 - Function that prints from 0 to 14 followed by a new line